Grant-Oglesby/grant_oglesby_capstone_project/README.md

     User Stories

     To Do (User Story 4:
-            As a data engineer, I want to build a Streamlit application that allows users to interact with the data and visualize key metrics so that they can easily understand and analyze the information.
+            As a data engineer, I want to build a Streamlit application that allows users to interact with the data and visualize key metrics so that they can easily understand and analyze the information.)
-                Task 1: Explore data visualisation options in jupyter notebook Task 2: Setup Streamlit application
-                Task 3: Create data visualization components in Streamlit Task 4: Implement responsive functionality in Streamlit )
+                Task 4: Implement responsive functionality in Streamlit

     In Progress (User Story 4:
             As a data engineer, I want to build a Streamlit application that allows users to interact with the data and visualize key metrics so that they can easily understand and analyze the information.)
-                Task 1: Explore data visualisation options in jupyter notebook
+                Task 3: Create data visualization components in Streamlit

     Done
         (User Story 1: